SwissTPH/timci/README.md

 # Set the root directory for storing results
 output_dir <- "my_directory"

-# Import the mapping between the ODK Collect device IDs and the research facilities
+# Import the mapping between the ODK Collect device identifiers and the health facilities where the research assistants are posted
 research_facilities <- read_excel(file.path(getwd(),"timci_research_facilities.xlsx"))

 # Create the structure of the folder and subfolders that are created everyday to store the reports and exports